NVMeTCP-IP Core for 25G Datasheet

 Ordering Information

-This product is available directly from Design Gateway Co., Ltd. Please contact Design Gateway Co., Ltd. for pricing and additional information about this product using the contact information on the front page of this datasheet.
+This product is available directly from Design Gateway Co., Ltd. For pricing and additional information about this product, please refer to the contact information on the front page of this datasheet.

 Revision History